Noxgrim/Messenger/README.md

  It's our first "big" project so please excuse design and/or coding flaws.

 ## Features
- The messenger will (hopefully) offer encrypted communication via GnuPG.
+ The messenger will offer encrypted communication via hybrid encryption (AES and RSA).
  You can use it via a terminal or a GUI.
 (Both modi are not finished yet.)

 ## Current State